 Breast reconstruction is a highly personal decision which should be reached after careful discussion with your surgical team.
 It is a decision that should be done for yourself and not to fulfill someone else’s expectations.

 Your surgical team which will include the Surgical Oncologist and your Cosmetic & Reconstructive Specialists of Florida team will work together with you to decide which reconstruction options will best suit your particular case.

 Consultation with Your Reconstructive Surgeon

-Our physicians at Cosmetic & Reconstructive Specialists of Florida are here to help you in your reconstruction.
-During your initial evaluation with our specialists you will be asked numerous questions about your health, diagnosis, lifestyle and desired reconstructive results.
+Our physicians at CRS Plastic Surgery are here to help you in your reconstruction.
+During your initial evaluation with our specialists, you will be asked numerous questions about your health, diagnosis, lifestyle, and desired reconstructive results.
 Some factors to be considered in deciding which reconstructive options will work best for you include:

 - Unilateral versus bilateral reconstruction